TrainWeb.org Facebook Page

 Since inception the Brooks-Scanlon operations in Bend had been operated under the title of the Brooks-Scanlon Lumber Company.
 On 11 September 1946 the Brooks-Scanlon Lumber Company was merged with Brooks-Scanlon Corporation of Foley, Florida, to create Brooks-Scanlon Inc.

 By the mid-1930s locals were getting increasingly concerned about the ability of the forest products industry in Bend to sustain operations over the long term.
-The idea and concept of a sustained yield harvest was talked about, but a study done in 1937 concluded that the combined potential output of both the Brooks-Scanlon and Shevlin-Hixon mills were four times what the surrounding woods could provide on a sustained yield basis.
+The industry had started discussing conepts of sustained yield, but a study completed in 1937 concluded that the combined potential output of both the Brooks-Scanlon and Shevlin-Hixon mills were four times what the surrounding woods grew.
 By 1944 the two sawmills had a combined actual output of 250 million board feet per year, but by this time the remaining timber could only provide a sustained yield of 82 million board feet a year.
-By 1950 it was clear to both companies that the timber supply to keep both mills in Bend active was not there anymore, and in the end the solution worked out between the two saw Brooks-Scanlon buy out the Shevlin-Hixon holdings in and around Bend.
+By 1950 it was clear to both companies that the timber supply to keep both mills active simply did not exist, and in the end Brooks-Scanlon agreed to buy out the Shevlin-Hixon holdings in and around Bend.
 The Shevlin-Hixon mill closed for good four months after the takeover.

 The Brooks-Scanlon enginehouse in Sisters.
 Photo by and courtesy of Jerry Lamper.

-At the time of the B-S buyout Shevlin-Hixon had one active logging railroad operation that was located southeast of Chemult in Klamath County.
+At the time of the B-S buyout Shevlin-Hixon had one active logging railroad operation located southeast of Chemult in Klamath County.
 The railroad connected with the Great Northern line at Chemult, and logs from that operation were sent north to Bend over GN rails.
-The B-S takeover had little impact on the former S-H woods operations except that the logs were delivered to the B-S mill after the S-H mill closed.
-Only one S-H locomotive was re-lettered to reflect the change in ownership, and the rest of the S-H locomotive fleet operated until the end of operations wearing S-H lettering.
-The operation out of Chemult lasted until 1952, when the timber ran out and the rails were taken up, only to be laid down again at a point known as "The Timbers", which was five miles north of Gilchrist and three miles west of the GN mainline.
-The ex-S-H locomotives and equipment were used to bring logs from The Timbers north of Bend until 1954, when that line was closed and the rails removed.
-Following the end of operations on The Timbers line all former S-H locomotives were brought north to Bend, where they languished in storage for a little while before being scrapped.
+The B-S takeover had little impact on the former S-H woods operations except that the logs were delivered to the B-S mill after the S-H mill closed and the Great Northern refused to allow B-S to continue using the trackage rights they had previously granted S-H, and as such GN started handling the log traffic themselves.
+B-S only re-lettered one S-H locomotive to reflect the change in ownership, and the rest of the S-H locomotive fleet operated until the end of operations wearing S-H lettering.
+The operation out of Chemult lasted until 1952, when the timber ran out and the company salvaged the rails.
+B-S built one more log spur into "The Timbers" camp, which lay five miles north of Gilchrist and three miles west of the GN mainline.
+B-S used the ex-S-H locomotives and equipment to bring logs from The Timbers north of Bend until 1954, when the company abandoned that line as well.
+B-S then brought all of the former S-H locomotives and other equipment north to Bend, where it languished in storage for a little while before being scrapped.

 In 1952 Brooks-Scanlon decided to upgrade the railroad to Sisters.
-Heavier rails and treated ties were installed, and a couple small trestles were filled in.
-The log car fleet was re-built with automatic air brakes, and other modernizations were made to the rolling stock.
-Two of the old McGiffert loaders were converted to diesel power by removing the original boiler and hoisting mechanisms from the frame, then installing the cabs and booms from a diesel shovel and a diesel powered locomotive crane in their places.
+The company installed heavier rails and treated ties and filled in a couple small trestles.
+The company also rebuilt the log car fleet with automatic air brakes and other modernizations.
+The railroad shops converted two of the old McGiffert loaders to diesel power by removing the original boiler and hoisting mechanisms from the frame and then installing the cabs and booms from a diesel shovel and a diesel powered locomotive crane in their places.
 The pair functioned well in the loading of log cars up until the end of operations.
 The biggest change, however, was in the locomotive department.
-After testing various diesel demonstrator models, the company purchased two new diesel switchers from the American Locomotive Company in 1952, which allowed for the retirement of most of the steam power.
+After testing various diesel demonstrator models, the company purchased two new diesel switchers from the American Locomotive Company in 1952, which allowed for the retirement of most of the steam power save for the #5, which continued in operation as a backup to the new diesels and to run the track layer since it's operation required a steady supply of steam.

 Brooks-Scanlon #102 in the Bend mill.
 Jerry Lamper collection.

 The railroad continued to run until 1956, when a new logging superintendent decided to try a season without the railroad.
-The railroad sat silent until September of that year, when it was re-activated to start bringing logs down from Bear Springs on the Sisters Line.
-The railroad saw extensive use during September and October, as the company was trying to build up enough of a cold deck to sustain operations of the mill while the change over from rail to truck logging was finalized.
-By early November the last logs were delivered to the mill by rail.
+The railroad sat silent until September of that year, when the company re-activated it to start bringing logs down from Bear Springs on the Sisters Line.
+The railroad saw extensive use during September and October, as the company built up enough of a cold deck to sustain operations of the mill while it fully changed over from rail to truck logging.
+The last log train rolled into Bend in early November.

-On 14 November 1956 the track crew started the process of scrapping the railroad.
+The track crew started the job of scrapping the railroad on 14 November 1956.
 Work progressed steadily through the winter, and the job was completed on 9 February 1957.
-The roadbed was converted into a private truck road, and the era of logging railroads out of Bend came to a close.
-All equipment save for a tracklayer, a locomotive crane, a caboose, a snowplow, a few ballast hoppers and some flatcars were disposed of, with the diesels going to the Edward Hines Lumber Company for use on their operation out of Seneca, OR, and the log flats going to the Canadian Forest Products railroad on Vancouver Island, British Columbia, and to the Georgia Pacific operations in Samoa, California and Coos Bay, Oregon.
-The balance of the railroad equipment remained in storage at the mill until the land they were located on was needed for a major mill expansion, at which time it was scrapped and the last of the rails in the mill complex were removed.
+The company then converted the roadbed into a private truck road, and the era of logging railroads out of Bend came to a close.
+B-S sold all equipment save for a tracklayer, a locomotive crane, a caboose, a snowplow, a few ballast hoppers and some flatcars, with the diesels going to the Edward Hines Lumber Company for use on their operation out of Seneca, OR, and the log flats going to the Canadian Forest Products railroad on Vancouver Island, British Columbia, and to the Georgia Pacific operations in Samoa, California and Coos Bay, Oregon.
+The balance of the railroad equipment remained in storage at the mill until the company needed the land upon which it sat for a major mill expansion, at which time it was scrapped and the last of the rails in the mill complex were removed.

 In addition to the logging railroad, Brooks-Scanlon also had a narrow gauge in plant switching railroad.
 Jeff Moore collection.